 We will upload the names and bios of the judges to the website at the conclusion of the competition.
 The adjudicators are faculty and/or performing artists who are well respected in their artistic field from the metropolitan area.

-Grand Prize: Solo performance with the NY Tutti Ensemble in NYC (Spring 2018).
+Grand Prize: Solo performance with the NY Tutti Ensemble in NYC (Spring or Fall of 2020).

 Gold prize : $250 cash prize (multiple winners possible from different age category and/or instrument division).